-The corporate risk register was last reported to the Audit Committee (for risk management assurance) in September 2018, prior to being refreshed in mid-December to show the latest developments.
-Officers have worked through the risk related questions and comments from that Committee and responses will be supplied separate to this report.
+The corporate risk register was last reported to the Policy and Resources Committee in March 2019, prior to being refreshed earlier that month to show the latest developments.
+These developments are reported to this Committee for governance purposes.

+Officers have worked through any risk related questions and comments from that Committee and responses will be supplied separate to this report.
 The latest significant changes since the last Risk Management report to Audit Committee are shown in Appendix A (the risk reconciliation report).
 The latest progress against mitigations for corporate risks since the last Audit Committee is shown at Appendix B (the risk register report).